-Standard Description Effect on the financial statements or other significant matters Accounting Standards Update 2016-16, Income Taxes: Intra-Entity Transfers of Assets Other Than Inventory This standard requires entities to recognize the income tax consequences of intra-entity transfers of assets other than inventory at the time of transfer.
+Standard Description matters Accounting Standards Update 2016-16, Income Taxes: Intra-Entity Transfers of Assets Other Than Inventory This standard requires entities to recognize the income tax consequences of intra-entity transfers of assets other than inventory at the time of transfer.
 This standard requires a modified retrospective approach to adoption.
-The cumulative effect of applying the standard resulted in an increase to deferred tax assets and retained earnings of approximately \$2.5 billion.
-Adoption of this standard did not result in a material change in net income for the three months ended March 31, 2018.
+Upon adoption, the cumulative effect of applying the standard resulted in an increase to deferred tax assets and retained earnings of approximately \$2.5 billion.
+Adoption of this standard did not result in a material change in net income for the three and nine months ended September 30, 2018.
 Accounting Standards Update 2017-07, Compensation-Retirement Benefits: Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost This standard was issued to improve the transparency and comparability among organizations by requiring entities to separate their net periodic pension cost and net periodic postretirement benefit cost into a service cost component and other components.
-Previously, the costs of the other component were classified based upon the function of the employee.
+Previously, the costs of the other components along with the service cost component were classified based upon the function of the employee.
 This standard requires entities to classify the service cost component in the same financial statement line item or items as other compensation costs arising from services rendered by pertinent employees.
-The other components of net benefit cost are now presented separately from the line items that include the service cost component is now the only component eligible for capitalization.
-An entity should apply the new standard retrospectively for the casification of the service cost components and prospectively for the capitalization of the service cost component.
-Upon adoption of this standard, pension and postretirement benefit cost components other than service costs are presented in othernet, (income) expense.
-The application of the new standard resulted in reclassification to other income of \$63.2 million in the first quarter of 2017, while increasing cost of sales by \$20.2 million, marketing, selling, and administrative expenses by \$23.0 million, and research and development expenses by \$20.0 million.
+The other components of net benefit cost are now presented separately from the line items that include the service cost component.
+When applicable, the service cost component is now the only component eligible for capitalization.
+An entity should apply the new standard retrospectively for the classification of the service cost and other components and prospectively for the capitalization of the service cost component.
+Upon adoption of this standard, pension and postretirement benefit cost components other than service costs are presented in other-net, (income) expense.
+The application of the new standard resulted in reclassification to other income of \$63.8 million for the three months ended September 30, 2017, while increasing cost of sales by \$20.2 million, marketing, selling, and administrative expenses by \$23.0 million, and research and development expenses by \$20.6 million for the same period.
+The application of the new standard resulted in reclassification to other income of \$191.3 million for the nine months ended September 30, 2017, while increasing cost of sales by \$60.5 million, marketing, selling, and administrative expenses by \$69.0 million, and research and development expenses by \$61.8 million for the same period.
 We do not expect application of the new standard to have a material impact on an ongoing basis.